Once Singularity is ready to go in your specified

 How do other container solutions do it?

-Docker and the like implement a root owned daemon to control the bring up, teardown, and functions of the containers.
+Docker and other container solutions use a root owned daemon to control the bring up, teardown, and functions of the containers.
 Users have the ability to control the daemon via a socket (either a UNIX domain socket or network socket).
 Allowing users to control a root owned daemon process which has the ability to assign network addresses, bind file systems, spawn other scripts and tools, is a large problem to solve and one of the reasons why Docker is not typically used on multi-tenant HPC resources.

 SUID programs are common targets for attackers because they provide a direct mechanism to gain privileged command execution.
 These are some of the baseline security mitigations for Singularity: